nomeata/haskell-via-sokoban/02-ho-datatypes.md

 Higher order functions, local functions and lambda expressions allow for very concise, but yet readable code.
 Use it!

-You can see the [final code on CodeWorld](https://code.world/haskell#PeAw6a9gel9QEvOyFRS8sZA).
+You can see the [final code on CodeWorld](EDIT(code/ho-maze.hs)).

 Data types
 ==========

-On to the next topic, and again we will motivate and introduce it by adressing some wart in the code from last weeks homework.
+On to the next topic, and again we will motivate and introduce it by adressing some wart in the code from the last set of exercises.

 The functions `drawTile` and `maze` designate the different types of tiles by a number.
 That calls for trouble: It is easy to mix them up, extending the list of tiles is error-prone, as you might forget to extend the code somewhere else that handles the numbers.

-The problem is that `Integers` are not a a suitable type to represent types: There are too many of them, and their meaning is implicit.
+The problem is that `Integers` are not a a suitable type to represent tiles: There are too many of them, and their meaning is implicit.

-So we want a type that is tight, i.e. large enough to encompass all tiles we want to represent, but no more, and explicit, i.e. the meaning of a value of such a type is clear.
+So we want a type that is _tight_, i.e. large enough to encompass all tiles we want to represent, but no more, and _explicit_, i.e. the meaning of a value of such a type is clear.

 So we simply introduce such a type: